In the literal sense, acne is just on my skin. It’s just skin — it’s no big deal, right?

 I’d started covering my acne up in my teens.
 What started as a small dab of concealer here and there, quickly became an obsessive habit.
 I didn’t let anyone see my face without make-up on, not even my own grandparents.
 How ridiculous is that?
 I truly believed that if anyone saw my acne, they’d hate me or think I was disgusting.

 See what I’m getting at?
 Acne isn’t just a physical condition.
+Acne can affect your mental health.
 It eats away at your self-esteem and before you know it, you can’t even show people your real face.
 You become trapped in your own skin.
-I didn’t like my face as it naturally was – every morning I had to apply a mask in order to feel confident enough to face the world.
+I didn’t like my face as it naturally was — every morning I had to apply a mask in order to feel confident enough to face the world.

 Acne affected my social life